Interstate 787: History

 Construction began in the early 1960s on the first segment of I-787 from I-87 to Bassett Street.
 It was completed and opened to traffic in the mid-1960s.
 By 1968, construction had begun on the remainder of I-787 south of Watervliet.
 The portion of the highway between I-90 and NY 378 was completed by 1971; the rest of I-787 south of 23rd Street in Watervliet was built and open to traffic by 1973.
 The ramps from the South Mall Arterial were opened in 1974.
 An extension of the freeway north to Arch Street near Green Island was completed by 1977.
 By 1980, the majority of modern exit 9 was completed even though the Collar City Bridge and the "Alternate Route 7" freeway had yet to be constructed.
-The Collar City Bridge over the Hudson River was built in 1981, connecting the preexisting ramps at exit 9 to downtown Troy.
+The Collar City Bridge over the Hudson River opened in 1980, connecting the preexisting ramps at exit 9 to downtown Troy.

 When I-787 was first planned, its northern terminus was at US 4 in Troy.
 On January 1, 1970, the I-787 designation was truncated westward to what is now exit 9 near Green Island while the then-proposed Collar City Bridge became (albeit on paper) part of I-88, a new highway extending from Binghamton to Troy by way of the Susquehanna Expressway and Alternate Route 7.
-The extension of I-88 never materialized as Alternate Route 7 ended up becoming a realignment of NY 7 when it was completed in the 1980s.
+The extension of I-88 never materialized as Alternate Route 7 ended up becoming a realignment of NY 7 when it was completed in 1985.